Business financial statements: Making sense of your finances

 The profit and loss statement (P&L) – also called an income statement – summarizes financial data over a set period (month, quarter, or year).
 This statement is pivotal in helping you make smart financial decisions, setting goals, and implementing solutions for problem areas.

-Components of a P&L Statement:
+Components of a P&L statement:

 You can also use a business income statement to measure profitability by looking at these components: